pixelartexchange/artbase.js/README.md

 ---

-[ANNOUNCEMENT] Looking for awesome Ruby events (meetups, conferences, camps, etc.) from around the world)?
-See the [Awesome Events List @ Planet Ruby](https://github.com/planetruby/awesome-events).
+[ANNOUNCEMENT] Looking for an awesome open source news reader in Ruby?
+See the [Pluto Planet Site Generator](http://feedreader.github.io).

 ---